Bpf Trainee Conference

 12.30 pm lunch

-1.30 pm Second presentation by actor and practitioner
+1.30 pm Second simulated psychiatric presentation

 2.00pm Panel of 3 experts discussing the presentations